Are you thinking about driving for Uber or considering delivering on Ubereats?

 According to a report by Jim Stanford at the Centre for Future Work at the Australian Institute, the average the net hourly wage (before personal income tax) of an Uber driver in Australia is $14.62 per hour.

-Your earning potential driving for Uber can vary considerably by the number of rides you receive per hour, what location you are driving in (ie a small town or inner city Sydney), and also the running costs of your car.
+Your income from Uber can vary considerably by the number of rides you receive per hour, what location you are driving in (ie a small town or inner city Sydney), and also the running costs of your car.
 Also, there are a few other ways you can generate income from your car that we'll share below.

 According to David Rorsheim, Uber’s boss in Australia.